dmh2000/FCND-Controls-CPP/README.md

 some balancing LateralController gains and the Z integrator gain resulted in the test passing.
 At this point all three tests passed.

+The file config/QuadControlParams-S4 has the gains that passed the test in this scenario.

 ![scenario 4](scenario-4.png)
 <p><img src="scenario-4.gif" width="800" alt="scenario 4"/></p>